ponycode/pony-config/README.md

 **pony-config** uses [minimist](https://www.npmjs.com/package/minimist) for command line argument parsing because it does exactly one thing and does it well.

 ###Coming Soon
-The next version of **pony-config** will use [fs-coalesce](https://www.npmjs.com/package/fs-coalesce) to file paths.
+The next version of **pony-config** will use [fs-coalesce](https://www.npmjs.com/package/fs-coalesce) to search file paths.
 This module (also by [ponycode](https://www.npmjs.com/~ponycode)) extends the file path syntax to include '~', and automatically matches on the first extant file in an array of paths.

 ###License
 Copyright (c) 2014 PonyCode Corporation Licensed under the MIT license.